-Education; Health; Organizations; Inequality and Regeneration; Rural, Suburban, and Urban Sociology; Ethnography; Community-Engaged Research
+Education; Health; Inequality and Regeneration; Rural, Suburban, and Urban Sociology; Ethnography; Community-Engaged Research

 B.A., San Diego State University

-I am currently working on two ethnographic books: one examining the achievement gap in Southern California and another focusing on youth experiences in a rural community with one of the highest rates of upwardly mobility in the United States.
-I am an alumnus of the Sally Casanova Pre-Doctoral Program and my graduate work is funded by the California State University Chancellor's Doctoral Incentive Program, the National Science Foundation Graduate Research Fellow Program, the Phi Kappa Phi Honor Society, the Phi Eta Sigma Honor Society, the Segal AmeriCorps Education Award, the UCSB Regents Fellowship, the UCSB Chicano Studies Institute, and the UCSB Center for Publicly Engaged Scholarship.
+I am currently working on two ethnographic books: one examining the achievement gap in a suburban community in Southern California and another focusing on youth experiences in a rural community with one of the highest rates of upwardly mobility in the United States.
+I am an alumnus of the Sally Casanova Pre-Doctoral Program and my graduate work is funded by the California State University Chancellor's Doctoral Incentive Program, the Josephine De Karman Fellowship Trust, the National Science Foundation, the Phi Kappa Phi Honor Society, the Phi Eta Sigma Honor Society, the Policy Academies, the Russell Sage Foundation, the Sigma Xi Scientific Honor Society, the UCSB Graduate Division, the UCSB Chicano Studies Institute, and the UCSB Center for Publicly Engaged Scholarship.